mon-csirt/active-directory-security/MEAM/README.md

 ### Zones in Practice

-Taking a standard environment, there are many ways one could split *tiers* into *zones*.
+When looking at a typical AD environment, there are many ways you could split *tiers* into *zones*.

-A good way to think about it is though the 'Enterprise Access Model's view of "control"; we want to ensure that zones can be *segmented* from each other to ensure that if one is breached, the impact is as small as possible.
+A good way to think about it is through the 'Enterprise Access Model's view of "control":
+- We want to ensure that zones can be *segmented* from each other to ensure that if one is breached, the impact is as small as possible.

 ---